-Starting a photography career while raising a family may be a tough job for stay-at-home moms since they solely prioritize their family.
+Starting a photography career while raising a family can be a challenging task for stay-at-home moms, as they often prioritize their family above all else.
 However, if photography is a passion you cannot let go to rot, juggling a business and raising a family can be workable.

-Grit and determination is enough to start you off.
-You must be willing to change your routine and include research and test shots in building your photography career – wake up earlier than your kids to jump start your day editing RAW photos, answering emails, and preparing for school.
-Your usual tasks are now added with business engagement, pleasure and pain.
-While the kids are at school, your usual siesta, me-time, or house cleaning will be replaced with shoots, client meetings, art directing, etc. If you are ready to add some effort to turn your passion and hobby into a business, here are some tips on how you can start your photography career.
+Grit and determination are enough to start you off.
+You must be willing to change your routine and incorporate research and test shots into building your photography career.
+This may involve waking up earlier than your kids to jump-start your day, editing RAW photos, answering emails, and preparing for school.
+Your usual tasks are now added with business engagement, pleasure, and pain.
+While the kids are at school, your usual siesta, me-time, or house cleaning will be replaced with shoots, client meetings, and art directing, among other tasks.
+If you are ready to add some effort to turn your passion and hobby into a business, here are some tips on how you can start your photography career.

 How to Start a Photography Career as a Stay-at-Home Mom